We Are Passionate About Therapy

 When I’m not at SpeechFamily, you can find me playing with my dogs, Lucy and Charlie, spending time with friends, and reading.

 I find no greater satisfaction than empowering an individual by helping them communicate more effectively and effortlessly.
 I have found that people of all ages are most successful in meeting their goals when there is open and frequent communication between the clinician and the client’s family, teachers, and/or other communication partners.

 I enjoy working with children and adults.
 I am particularly interested in expressive and receptive language disorders, social communication (Autism Spectrum Disorder and other neurodevelopmental disorders), articulation, fluency, and feeding disorders.
-I am trained in the SOS Approach to Feeding, Hanen: It Takes Two to Talk.
+I am trained in the SOS Approach to Feeding, Hanen: It Takes Two to Talk and Gestalt Language Processing.
 I have experience working in Dekalb School District and Atlanta Public Schools.